Mortgages for Young People

 Whatever your financial situation, there’s no doubt that getting a mortgage as a young, would-be buyer is a milestone achievement.

-We get lots of calls from young people who are ready to take out a mortgage and need some guidance as to how to get the best deal.
+We receive many calls from young people who are ready to take out a mortgage and need guidance on how to get the best deal.

 What is the minimum age for a mortgage in the UK?